 The top 10 places to take a walk in Toronto

-There's no shortage of scenic places to walk in Toronto, a city that prides itself on over 1,600 some odd parks and green spaces.
+There's no shortage of scenic places to walk in Toronto, a city that prides itself on over 1,600 parks and green spaces.
 But not all parks are made for walking, and not all ravines will let you escape without hiking.

-Here are 10 great places to take a walk in Toronto.
+Here are some great places to take a walk in Toronto.

 There's no skyline view from the promenade at Marilyn Bell, but it's about as close to the lake as you can get, and on a clear day you can easily see the escarpment across the lake.
-I'm particularly fond of this stretch at night, when the blackness of the lake seems to envelope you.
+Many are particularly fond of this stretch at night, when the blackness of the lake seems to envelope you.

 Yes, I could have put almost any beach on this list, but Cherry Beach seems to be the choice of walkers, if only for its cool waters and ample park space just north of the sandy area.
 Stroll around as kite surfers struggle to catch wind.
 If you walk far enough west, you can catch a glimpse of the skyline.

 One of the prettiest places in Toronto, if busy on summer weekends, Edwards Gardens has plenty of meandering paths and trails through immaculately tended grounds.
-Look for wildflowers, rhododendrons and roses amongst the various flora, and be sure to pause contemplatively on one of the many wood bridges that cross Don River tributaries.
+Look for wildflowers, rhododendrons and roses amongst the various flora, and be sure to pause contemplatively on one of the many wood bridges that cross the Don River tributaries.

 There are boardwalks at both the eastern and western beaches in Toronto, but the east side takes the win for its people-watching and more ocean-like atmosphere (if you've been to both, this will make sense).
-I can think of few places better to stroll at dusk in Toronto.
+There are few places better to stroll at dusk in Toronto.

 The trail that runs southeast alongside Mud Creek features a tree canopy that'll make you think you've left the city altogether.
 While you'll have to share the path with cyclists, it's never that busy, and it's wide enough to accommodate all.